gravitl/netmaker-docs/quick-start.rst

   iptables --policy FORWARD ACCEPT

 **Again, based on your cloud provider, you may additionally need to set inbound security rules for your server (for instance, on AWS).
 This will be dependent on your cloud provider.
 Be sure to check before moving on:**
   - allow 443/tcp from all
-  - allow 80/tcp from all
-  - allow 8883/tcp from all
-  - (optional) allow 53/udp and 53/tcp from all
-  - (optional) allow icmp from all
   - allow 51821-51830/udp from all

 4. Install Netmaker